-- Only the software version in inactive state can be used for update through Web. - > The file name must contain an extension.
+- Only the software version in inactive state can be used for update through Web. - The file name must contain an extension.
 Otherwise, the update may fail. - 5.
-Make sure the normal communication between the FTP server and the switch, as shown in Figure 24.
+Ensure normal communication between the FTP server and the switch, as shown in the following figure.

-Figure 24 Normal Communication between FTP Server and Switch
+Figure 25 Normal Communication between the FTP Server and the Switch the new version is active.

-To display update log information as shown in Figure 24, you need to click [Logging] → [Log Options] in WFTPD and select Enable Logging and the log information to be displayed.
+To display update log information as shown in the preceding figure, you need to click [Logging]

-6. When the update is completed as shown in Figure 25, please reboot the device and open the Switch Basic Information page to check whether the update succeeded and the new version is active.
+- → [Log Options] in WFTPD and select Enable Logging and the log information to be displayed. - 6.
+When the update is completed as shown in the following figure, please reboot the device and open the Switch Basic Information page to check whether the update succeeded and